 The large field of view is recommended for specific cases with skeletal anomaly/asymmetry and where orthodontic/orthognathic surgery is planned.
 The scanned area may range from 11 to 24 cm in height and covers most of the craniofacial skeleton.
 For comprehensive surgical planning, oral surgeons and orthodontists require a scan that extends from the inferior border of the mandible to the supraorbital ridges or vertex of the skull.
 The main disadvantage of the large FOV is the larger radiation exposure.
 With the large field of view the osseous structures of the temporomandibular joints and facial asymmetry can be evaluated.
 There are some manufacturers that offer the clinician the ability of acquiring different types of FOV according to their own needs.
 Each patient will present a unique situation, but it is important to always request the smallest possible FOV to avoid unnecessary radiation exposure to the patient.9

 There are also “hybrid systems” that have the capability of acquiring a panoramic projection image, posteroanterior or lateral cephalometric image, and limited FOV 3D images (CBCT).

-Another way to categorize the CBCT units is according to the type of detector: CCD/image intensifier or flat panel detector.5 The size of the detector dictates the FOV capabilities of each unit.
+Another way to categorize the CBCT units is according to the type of detector: CCD/image intensifier (II) or flat panel detector.5 The size of the detector dictates the FOV capabilities of each unit.
 This is directly related to the price of the unit; the larger the detector the more expensive the unit will be.
-The CCD/II are bulkier and require greater floor space in the dental office, compared to the flat panel detector which is smaller and less room is needed.1
+The CCD/II are bulkier and require greater floor space in the dental office, compared to the flat panel detector that is smaller, and requires less space.1